-To help preserve the bridge, no vehicles are now allowed on it except the Pigeon Key golf cart.
+In recent years, though, the bridge had deteriorated to the point that no vehicles are now allowed on it except the Pigeon Key golf cart.
 Pigeon Key used to run a tram out to the island, but now visitors come by boat.
 Recently, fishing, once a most popular pastime, was banned on the bridge to reduce stress.

 The other 5.8 mile section of the Old Seven Mile Bridge south of Pigeon Key cannot be accessed– a section was removed south of the island to prevent that — and today the remaining expanse rusts in the sun and solitude, with an occasional tree finding enough dirt in a crack to sprout from it.